kristopherjohnson/cxxforth/cxxforth.cpp.md

         ": (    [char] ) parse 2drop ; immediate",

-`ABOUT` is not an ANS Forth word.
+`ABOUT` is not a standard word.
 It just prints licensing and credit information.

         ": about",